 Routine imaging is not required for most deliveries.
-In rare circumstances, an x-ray of the chest and abdomen may be useful to confirm endotracheal tube placement, suspected pneumothorax, and some congenital defects (e.g., diaphragmatic hernia).
+In rare circumstances, a radiograph of the chest and abdomen may be useful to confirm endotracheal tube placement, suspected pneumothorax, and some congenital defects (e.g., diaphragmatic hernia).

 PREPARATION AND EQUIPMENT

 EQUIPMENT